mozilla/ActiveData/docs/Qb_Expressions.md

 	{operator_name: parameters}

-As a side note, Qb queries are also expressions: `from` is the operator, and other name/value pairs are modifiers.
+As a side note, Qb queries are also expressions: `from` is the operator, and other name/value pairs act as operation modifiers.

 Operator Forms